OriolFeliu/portfolio/README.md

 - Responsive design for desktop and mobile

+- Deployment is automated with GitHub Actions, updating the site on every main branch push.

 ## 🛠️ Tech Stack

 - Frontend: [React / Next.js / Angular / etc.]